 Build a sparkling dashboard to present your insights

 After creating different analytic sheets for different areas, you will now need to showcase all of them together to take out negative points.
-Tableau offers you an ability to create your desirable dashboards which can help you in representing all the analytic charts at once.
+Tableau offers you the ability to create your desirable dashboards which can help you in representing all the analytic charts at once.

 Make a representable story

 Before consulting your plans with your team and indulging them in a PowerPoint representation, you can choose a better and wiser path to follow.
 Tableau enables you to make stories for better understanding.
 You can easily create your own story for your plan, product, or services, which your teams will understand better.

 Share your conclusions